 The Egyptian market

 It’s non stop crowded by people, equally locals and tourists, rushing, walking, shopping or just sitting outside the cafes and restaurants.
-Plenty of narrow streets lead to Istiklal, so it’s really easy to be approached by anyone.
+Plenty of narrow streets lead to Istiklal, so it’s really easy to be approached by everyone.

 Sabiha Gokcen Airport